Are your commercial properties well protected?

-- Commercial property insurance which pays to repair or replace property that was damaged or destroyed by perils like fire, flood etc.
+- Commercial property insurance pays to repair or replace the property that was damaged or destroyed by perils like fire, flood etc.

 - Commercial general liability insurance which primarily is slip and fall insurance is designed to cover the building owner from allegations of negligence resulting in injury.

-- Machinery breakdown insurance which is a specialized insurance coverage which effectively provides HVAC insurance and electronic equipment insurance for a unique set of perils like electrical arcing, power surges etc.
+- Machinery breakdown insurance is specialized insurance coverage that effectively provides HVAC insurance and electronic equipment insurance for a unique set of perils like electrical arcing, power surges etc.

 Each of the above commercial insurance products for a business building are priced separately and on different parameters which are further explained below.

 Commercial property insurance pricing and machinery breakdown pricing are primarily based on the total insured value of the commercial property being insured.
 This includes everything from the building to the improvements and betterment’s to contents.
 The amount of rental income is also a considerable pricing factor for commercial property insurance if a building business owner chooses to insure it.

 Meanwhile, commercial general liability insurance is priced primarily on the revenue generated by the business operations, but factors such as a number of locations, type of business building (i.e. strip mall vs. multi-storey) are also relevant.

 Why is the value of the building important?

 Your property insurance policy is based on the value of your commercial building, so it is the largest determining factor for your insurance coverage.
 When calculating your coverage, the replacement cost value of the building is considered, as is its actual cost value.
 Your policy should provide the replacement cost of the building using similar materials to rebuild it but without considering depreciation.
 Your insurance policy will consider what the total replacement cost of your building is and subtract the actual cost value, which refers to the value of your property when it is damaged or destroyed.